microsoft/hat/README.md

 What does a TOML parser see?
 First note that `#` is a comment escape character in TOML, so the `#ifdef` and `#endif` lines are ignored as comments.
 Any TOML code that appears instead of `// Add TOML here` is parsed normally.
 Finally, a special TOML table named `[declaration]` is defined, and inside it a key named `code` with all of the C declarations as a multiline string.

 Why is it important for the TOML and the C declarations to live in the same file?
 Why not put the TOML metadata in a separate file?
-The fact that C already splits the library code between object files and h-files is already a concern, because the user has to worry about distributing the an hfile with an incorrect version of the `.lib` file.
+The fact that C already splits the package code between library files and h-files is already a concern, because the user has to worry about distributing a `.h` file with an incorrect version of the library file.
 We don't want to make things worse by adding yet another separate file.
 Keeping the metadata in the same file as the function declaration ensures that each declaration is never separated from its metadata.

 # Multiple `.hat` files

 The HAT format defines different types of metadata.
-Some types of metadata (such as the targeted operating system and the license) apply to all of the functions in the file, while other types of metadata (such as the specification of input and output arguments) are defined per function.
+Some types of metadata (such as the targeted operating system and the license) apply to all of the functions in the packaged library file, while other types of metadata (such as the specification of input and output arguments) are defined per function.
 Therefore, if two functions require different metadata, and that type of metadata is defined at the file scope, then those functions must be declared in separate `.hat` files.
 For example, if the first function is compiled with AVX512 instructions and the second function makes do with SSE instructions, then these functions must be defined in separate `.hat` files.
-On the other hand, both functions can co-exist in a single `.lib` file (recall that a HAT library has a single `.lib` file).
+On the other hand, both functions can co-exist in a single library file (recall that a HAT package has a single library file).

-The constraint above influences the number of `.hat` files in a library.
-Additionally, the author of the library may decide to split functions up into separate `.hat` files to improve readability or organization.
+The constraint above influences the number of `.hat` files in a package.
+Additionally, the author of the package may decide to split functions up into separate `.hat` files to improve readability or organization.

 # HAT schema